-So you've joined the ranks of military wives.
-Below are tips for Newbies from the old pros -- your new friends.
+So you're new to military life?
+We have tips for new MilSos from the old pros -- your new friends.

 The Major Differences Between Civilian and Military Life

 The major differences between civilian and military life can be boiled down to three things.
-First, your husband will go off on deployment sometimes for long periods of time.
-Second, your husband's professional life is fairly integrated with your social life simply because co-workers live on or near base together.
-As a group, you will have great adventures together that you will tell your grandchildren!
+First, your spouse will go off on deployment sometimes for long periods of time.
+Second, your service member's professional life is fairly integrated with your social life simply because co-workers live on or near base together.
+As a group, you will have great adventures together that you will tell your grandchildren.
 Third, you will relocate about every three years.
 All of these things can be good or bad depending on how you look at it.

 Your Attitude Defines Success